-Since then, however, ADU applications have increased to 37.
-That rate equals about three applications per month.
-At this point, however, the information does not include how many of those ADU applications have been approved and built, or how many have been diverted from the general community for students or Airbnb customers.
+During the June 2021 to July 2023 time period, however, ADU applications have increased to 42 (23 have actually been built and received a Certificate of Occupancy).
+At this point, however, the information does not include how many of those ADU applications have been diverted from the general community for students or Airbnb customers.